nicelocal/mongobench-pts/README.md

 # MongoBench-pts
-MongoDB benchmarking suite for the Phoronix Test Suite.
+Parallelized MongoDB benchmarking suite for the Phoronix Test Suite based on the official Golang driver.